bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     restrictions) see :ref:`edit-groups`.

 or_groups
     Define the visibility of a bug which is in multiple groups.
 If this is on (recommended), a user only needs to be a member of one of the bug's groups in order to view it.
 If it is off, a user needs to be a member of all the bug's groups.
-Note that in either case, if the user has a role on the bug (e.g. reporter) that may also affect their permissions.
+Note that in either case, a user's role on the bug (e.g. reporter), if any, may also affect their permissions.

 .. _param-ldap: